How do I know this is the end of days?

 “Then read the booklet on the counter.
-It shows how to use it.”
+It will show you how to use it.”

 OH MY GOD!!

 I cannot for the life of me understand why simple familiar things must be changed.
-Don’t get me wrong, I am not adverse to change but humanity must keep simple familiar things both simple and familiar to survive – that way we can concentrate on more complex things.
+Do not get me wrong, I am not adverse to change but humanity must strive to keep simple things simple and familiar things familiar – that way we can concentrate on more complex things.

 What next?
 A sixteen page manual telling us which end of the broom to use?
 If this continues, one day we may never get out of the kitchen.

 So I positioned the opener against the fruit cocktail can precisely as illustrated in the manual and – nothing happened.